American urban history: First stage of rapid urban growth, 1815–1860

-New York, with a population of 96,000 in 1810 surged far beyond its rivals, reaching a population of 1,080,000 in 1860, compared to 566,000 in Philadelphia, 212,000 in Baltimore, 178,000 in Boston (289,000 including the Boston suburbs), and 169,000 in New Orleans.
+New York—with a population of 96,000 in 1810—surged far beyond its rivals, reaching a population of 1,080,000 in 1860, compared to 566,000 in Philadelphia, 212,000 in Baltimore, 178,000 in Boston (289,000 including the Boston suburbs), and 169,000 in New Orleans.
 Historian Robert Albion identifies four aggressive moves by New York entrepreneurs and politicians that helped it jump to the top of American cities.
-It set up an auction system that efficiently and rapidly sold imported cargoes; it organized a regular transatlantic packet service to England; it built a large-scale coastwise trade, especially one that brought Southern cotton to New York for reexport to Europe; it sponsored the Erie Canal, which opened a large new market in upstate New York and the Old Northwest.
+It set up an auction system that efficiently and rapidly sold imported cargoes; it organized a regular transatlantic packet service to England; it built a large-scale coastwise trade, especially one that brought southern cotton to New York for export to Europe; it sponsored the Erie Canal, which opened a large new market in upstate New York and the Old Northwest.

-The main rivals, Boston, Philadelphia, and Baltimore, tried to compete with the Erie Canal by opening their own networks of canals and railroads; they never caught up.
-The opening of the Erie Canal made Buffalo the jumping off point for the lake transportation system that made important cities out of Cleveland, Detroit, and especially Chicago.
+The main rivals—Boston, Philadelphia, and Baltimore—tried to compete with the Erie Canal by opening their own networks of canals and railroads; they never caught up.
 Manufacturing was not a major factor in the growth of the largest cities at this point.
-Instead factories were chiefly being built in towns and smaller cities, especially in New England, having waterfalls or fast rivers that were harnessed to generate the power, or were closer to coal supplies, as in Pennsylvania.
+Instead factories were chiefly being built in towns and smaller cities, especially in New England, having waterfalls or fast rivers that were harnessed to generate the power, or were closer to coal supplies as in Pennsylvania.

 National leadership

-America's financial, business and cultural leadership, that is, literature, the arts, and the media, were concentrated in the three or four largest cities.
-Political leadership was never concentrated.
-It was divided between Washington and the state capitals, and many states deliberately moved their state capital out of their largest city, including New York, Pennsylvania, Michigan, Illinois, Missouri, South Carolina, Louisiana, Texas and California.
+America's financial, business and cultural leadership—that is, literature, the arts, and the media—were concentrated in the three or four largest cities.
+Political leadership was never concentrated; it was divided between Washington and the state capitals, and many states deliberately moved their state capital out of their largest city, including New York, Pennsylvania, Michigan, Illinois, Missouri, South Carolina, Louisiana, Texas and California.

-Academic and scientific leadership was weak in the United States until the late 19th century, when it began to be concentrated in universities.
-A few major research-oriented schools were in or close by the largest cities, such as Harvard (Boston), Columbia (New York), University of Pennsylvania (Philadelphia), Johns Hopkins (Baltimore) and Chicago.
-However, most were located in smaller cities or large towns such as Yale in New Haven, Connecticut; Cornell in Ithaca, New York; Princeton in Princeton, New Jersey; the University of Michigan in Ann Arbor; University of Illinois in Urbana; University of Wisconsin in Madison; University of California in Berkeley, and Stanford in the village of Stanford, California.
+Academic and scientific leadership was weak until the late 19th century, when it began to be concentrated in universities.
+A few major research-oriented schools were in or close by the largest cities, such as Harvard (Boston), Columbia (New York), University of Pennsylvania (Philadelphia), and Johns Hopkins (Baltimore).
+However, most were located in smaller cities or large towns such as Yale; Cornell; Princeton; the University of Michigan; University of Illinois Urbana-Champaign; University of Wisconsin–Madison; University of California, Berkeley, and Stanford.